 YOU MUST BE WILLING TO:

-- Attend a minimum of 10 hours a month for meetings and activites
+Attend a minimum of 10 hours a month for meetings and activities

 Competitions allow Explorers the opportunity to test their knowledge and abilities.
 They represent the Roseville Police Department as they compete against other Explorer Posts in various scenarios.